Treat yourself to a coastal Getaway at the RACV Torquay Resort

 Best wineries near Torquay

 Speaking of wine, if you love a good weekend winery session, sip your way through some of the Surf Coast’s coolest cellar doors from your Torquay base.
-Just 13 minutes’ drive from Torquay, in Connewarre, you’ll find The Minya (which is currently open for wine sales only), where owners Jeff and Sue Dans have been mastering the art of making grape juice since 1974.
+Just 13 minutes’ drive from Torquay, in Connewarre, you’ll find The Minya (currently open by appointment only), where owners Jeff and Sue Dans have been mastering the art of making grape juice since 1974.
 Stop in for a glass of grenache, shiraz, chardonnay or spicy gewurtzraminer.

 Head about the same distance in the other direction, towards Anglesea, and you’ll pass beautiful Bellbrae Estate.
 Here, the wines are a celebration of the local area, with the Estate Range even named after some of the region’s best-loved surf breaks.
 There’s the Addiscott Pinot Noir, Boobs Chardonnay and Bells Syrah, as well as the just-released 2009 Winkipop Sparkling Shiraz, which is sure to be a crowd pleaser.

 About 10 minutes' drive inland from Torquay you’ll find Wolseley Wines, a 100 per cent organic vineyard that runs solely on solar power.
 Sunday sessions are a regular fixture at this boutique Paraparap cellar door, which plays host to a revolving stage of talented local artists.

 For lovers of pinot noir, a visit to the Brown Magpie cellar door is a must (currently open by appointment only).
 Located about 20 minutes from Torquay in the gently sloping Surf Coast hinterland, the rustic Modewarre winery is one of the region’s best-kept secrets, with their award-winning pinot noirs having garnered something of a cult following.